 Ben obtained his degree in Economics (Honors Program) from the College of Arts and Sciences of Ateneo de Manila University in 1981 (Honorable Mention), and graduated with honors from its College of Law in 1985 ranking fifth in his class.
 He was admitted to the Philippine Bar in 1986 after placing fifteenth in the 1985 Bar examinations.
 He joined SyCip Salazar Hernandez & Gatmaitan in 1986 and was a partner there from 1994 until February 2007.

-Ben specializes in litigation and arbitration, having done so for the last twenty-five years.
+Ben specialized in litigation and arbitration, having done so for more than twenty-five years.
 He has devoted much of his career to civil and commercial litigation before courts and quasi-judicial bodies of all levels, and to arbitration before various arbitration bodies.
-He has also been extensively exposed to the Philippine criminal justice system, has actively practiced before the different levels of the prosecutorial system, and has acted as private prosecutor or defense counsel before the regular courts and the Sandiganbayan (the Philippines’ anti-graft court).
+He has also been extensively exposed to the Philippine criminal justice system, has actively practiced before the different levels of the prosecutorial system, and has acted as private prosecutor or defense counsel before the regular courts and the Sandiganbayan (the Philippines' anti-graft court).

 Ben spent the most part of 1986 to 2007 with SyCip but went on leave for a year in 1987 to practice with his father, the late Eduardo P. Caguioa, a retired Justice of the then Intermediate Appellate Court (now Court of Appeals) and a noted author on and professor of Civil Law.
 While with Justice Caguioa, Ben handled mostly appeals to the Court of Appeals and the Supreme Court.